Beef Steak Sushi with Teriyaki Sauce

 The accompanying teriyaki sauce alone will be perhaps the best kind you can taste as a homemade.
 It goes so well with beef steak sushi.
 Try this recipe at home.
-If you love enough, then entertain your guests.
-They will love you, adore you, and who knows?
-They might talk about it for the rest of their lives.
+This is one of the beloved dishes among my Asian Recipes.

 Combine soy sauce, mirin (the sweet rice wine), brown sugar, pineapple juice, and three slices of ginger.